Asbestos in the Military

 • Rectal cancer

 If a doctor diagnoses a veteran with one of the above diseases, it’s possible they encounter to hazardous toxins.
-While this is unfortunate, there are still a growing number of therapies to try and compensation to be had.
+While this is unfortunate, there are still a growing number of therapies to try and settlement compensation to be had.

 Veterans with mesothelioma can take action without affecting their benefits.